Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 }
 {% endhighlight %}

-Because it is such a simple concept, it is implemented in a lot of npm packages: [1](https://www.npmjs.com/package/event-emitter), [2](https://www.npmjs.com/package/events), [3](https://www.npmjs.com/package/eventemitter3), and [many others](https://www.npmjs.com/search?q=event+emitter) – so, if you want to use the same event emitter in the browser, feel free to use them.
+> This implementation just shows the pattern itself and does not target exact functionality – please don't use it in your code!

 This is all the basic code we need!
 It allows you to subscribe to events, unsubscribe later, and emit different events.
 For example, [response object](https://nodejs.org/api/http.html#http_class_http_serverresponse), [request object](https://nodejs.org/api/http.html#http_class_http_incomingmessage), [stream](https://nodejs.org/api/stream.html) – they all actually extend or implement EventEmitter!

+Because it is such a simple concept, it is implemented in a lot of npm packages: [1](https://www.npmjs.com/package/event-emitter), [2](https://www.npmjs.com/package/events), [3](https://www.npmjs.com/package/eventemitter3), and [many others](https://www.npmjs.com/search?q=event+emitter) – so, if you want to use the same event emitter in the browser, feel free to use them.

 ## Streams